Dacast is pleased to introduce Eduardo Yeh, co-founder of Selvz, who is going to share with us the challenges and opportunities of VR streaming.

 In point of fact, we can stream the full gamut of current videos, 2D, 3D, 180, 360 monoscopic, stereoscopic, either live or on-demand within a virtual environment such that a viewer can consume all of them seamlessly without needing to take the headset off.

 Multi-format VR media players such as those Selvz has been developing can totally immerse viewers in a virtual environment they can interact with.
 Think of it as having your own private cinema hall (or living room/lounge) where you can play any video you like in a setting that you like.
 The concept is a little hard to envision using only words, here’s a video presentation showing how Selvz VR player can work…

 Another good example is Sliver.TV a platform that allows users to record, view and stream eSport games inside their VR player.
 Content can either be 360 or regular 2D videos.
 While there are quite a few VR players out there, most of them are designed for end consumers and are limited in functionality/interactivity.

-Companies can also greatly benefit from having their own multi-format players by creating customized environments that not only delivers their branded content, but can set the mood as well.
+Companies can also greatly benefit from having their own multi-format players by creating customized environments that not only deliver their branded content but can set the mood as well.

 The Challenges of VR Streaming

 While the prospects that VR brings with it are no doubt fascinating (and long overdue), there are significant hurdles that we need to overcome.
 VR streaming faces hurdles on two fronts…

 Even though VR content is becoming increasingly available thanks to falling hardware costs and lowered entry barriers, the proper infrastructure required to distribute it is still lacking.
 Most people who try a 360 video today often complain about their grainy, pixelated nature and experience nausea or disorientation.
 This is an inherent limitation of today’s hardware.